freddy24-7/react-redux-cars/README.md

 ## Features

-- Add movies and songs to the playlists
+- Add cars to the list with name and cost
-- Remove movies and songs from the playlists
+- Remove cars from the list
-- Reset both playlists to the initial state
+- Search for cars by name
+- Calculate the total cost of the cars

 ## Project Structure